TheTexta/obsidian-main/Psychology/Unit 3 - Sensation Psychology/Sensory Adaptation.md

 #perception-psychology
 Sensory adaptation::A process by which constant unchanging information from the [[sensory receptors]] is effectively ignored because the receptor cells themselves become less responsive to an unchanging stimulus and no longer send signals to the brain.
-The [[perception]] isn't changing - the way the body actually [[sensation|senses]] is.
+The [[Perception (socially)]] isn't changing - the way the body actually [[sensation|senses]] is.
 <!--SR:!2024-02-03,1,230-->